xinli94/dl-inference-server/README.md

 The image classification example that uses the C++ client API is available at src/clients/c++/image\_client.cc.
-After building as described above and copying to the host system, the executable is available at /tmp/image\_client.
+After building as described above the executable is available at build/image\_client.
 The python version of the image classification client is available at src/clients/python/image\_client.py.

 To use image\_client (or image\_client.py) you must first have an